MakerLabsVan/ACM/module/README.md

 [modulestate]: https://github.com/MakerLabsVan/ACM/blob/master/Documentation/imgs/module.state.PNG
 In the stopwatch state, the module is monitoring the **LASER PLS-** signals of the X and Y motor controllers.
 The state of the signals are polled approximately every second (defined as pollInterval) and stored in a circular buffer.
-The  If 5 (defined as sampleSize) valid signals in a row are detected, the module starts a stopwatch.
+If 5 (defined as sampleSize) valid signals in a row are detected, the module starts a stopwatch.
 When 5 invalid signals in a row are detected, the module ends the stopwatch and returns back to the main loop, where a log is sent to the Flask server.